grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Percy lit a cheroot.
 Hemi looked up at the dark gray sky, mostly obscured by cloud cover.

-"How's the fucking navigation going?"
-Percy exhaled a long stream of smoke that was caught up by the wind and tied into the diesel exhaust behind them.
+"How's the navigation going?"
+Percy exhaled a long stream of smoke that was caught up by the wind and braided into the diesel exhaust behind them.

-"I have been keeping very close track of our time, direction and speed, as usual," said Hemi.
-"But you know that is only as good as guesswork can be.
+"I have been keeping very close track of our time, direction and speed, as usual.
+But you know that is only as good as guesswork can be.
 If these clouds break up tonight and we get some stars, I would like to fix our position on the chart.
 When is the rendezvous with Shakes?"

+[//]: # (----- EDITED TO HERE -----)
+[//]: # (2k words from last EDIT point)

 "At dawn.
 It will certainly be fuckin' easier if we know where we are with some precision."